 Wisent Facts

-- Inside of most scientific circles, however, it’s possibly typically better known by its technical label.
+- Inside of most scientific circles, however, it’s possibly typically much better known by its entirely technical label.
 Thankfully, that’s a comparatively simple one for the average layperson to pronounce.
 That’s because it holds the offical epithet of Bison bonasus.

 - The impressive animal received that short moniker due to the efforts of Carl Linnaeus.
 The highly esteemed Swedish researcher accomplished the first formal recognition of it as a separate and distinct species.
-He managed that noteworthy feat in 1758.
+He managed that scientifically noteworthy feat in 1758.

 - It stands out for several reasons.
-It represents one of only two surviving members of its Genus.
+It represents one of only two known surviving members of its Genus.
 The remarkable creature additionally constitutes the largest wild land animal on the continent it’s native to.
 These two facts alone merit respect and appreciation.

 - Sadly, during the early 20th century, humans hunted his amazing product of Nature and evolution to extinction in the wild.
-Captive breeding programs did preserve the species, albeit in captivity.
+Captive breeding programs did preserve the stunning species, albeit in captivity.
 Later, though, officials re-introduced some individuals to the wild.

 Related Articles